Key Changes for RWA and HOTD Customers

-GSA is implementing a commercial off-the-shelf (COTS) product that is changing how its bills and credits are submitted to Treasury’s IPAC system.
-This will increase the number of IPAC transactions submitted by GSA, which will be reflected in an increased number of transaction lines.
-On average, there will be an increase of from one to five IPAC transaction lines per agreement.
+GSA implemented a commercial off-the-shelf (COTS) product that changes how its bills and credits are submitted to Treasury’s IPAC system.
+This increases the number of IPAC transactions submitted by GSA, which reflects an increased number of transaction lines.
+On average, there is an increase from one to five IPAC transaction lines per agreement.
 Agencies should analyze what processes and systems may need to be adjusted to receive additional data via VCSS.

 For details and illustrative examples comparing current and future IPAC billing, go to the presentation on RWA IPAC Billing Level Changes.

-Agency Bureau Codes will become five-digit numbers.
-The first two positions (the agency code) will expand to three positions with a zero inserted in front of existing AB codes.
-The final two positions (the bureau code) will remain unchanged.
+Agency Bureau Codes changed to five-digit numbers.
+The first two positions (the agency code) expanded to three positions with a zero inserted in front of existing AB codes.
+The final two positions (the bureau code) remain unchanged.